DataDog/integrations-extras/jfrog_platform/README.md

 1. Ensure the Agent has log collection enabled.
 You can check this by verifying whether or not `logs_enabled: true` has been set in the Agent's main configuration file `datadog.yaml`.
 [Refer to this document for more details][20].

 2. Modify the OpenMetrics config file (located at `openmetrics.d/conf.yaml`) to collect to the appropriate log files.
-Remember that you can use wildcards to select more than one log file.
+Remember that [you can use wildcards to select more than one log file][21].
 You should add something like this to the bottom of the file:

 ```yaml
 logs: